 Ease of use

 We take a number of aspects into account when assessing ease of use, and we rate both the parent (carer) unit and the baby unit (which is kept in the nursery).
 Our assessments include:

-- Ease of safely and easily accessing batteries and connecting any mains adaptors
+- Ease of safely and easily accessing batteries and connecting any mains adapters (cameras and viewing device)

 - Whether the parent and baby units are adequately sized, intuitive to use and suitably-sized

 To be a Recommended product, a baby monitor must score well for:

 - Sound performance

 For audio/video products, the overall score is made up of:

 - Sound performance (40%)